 What is more, as Parent 12 said, children “who are addicted to smartphones cannot speak properly.”
 According to some parents, at present, most children face speech delays because of excessive use of smartphones.
 Parent 01 explained, “My child had problems with language development due to prolonged use of a smartphone.
 But when we stopped giving him the smartphone, his language problems started to resolve.”
 Parent 15 said, “It's a very harmful device for every child.
 I'll make sure that my daughter will not be able to use a mobile phone during her childhood.”
 Another parent, Parent 29, suggested, “In order to build the future ideals of children as ethical, honest, responsible, hardworking and patriotic, the use of mobile phones should be stopped.”

+4.3 Parental Knowledge and Awareness About the AAP Guidelines

-4.2.3 Parent’s knowledge about AAP guidelines
+4.3.1 Parent’s knowledge about AAP guidelines

 Although parents were in general aware of the adverse effects of young children’s smartphone use, most of them were found unaware about international guidelines like the guidelines for children’s screen use recommended by the American Academy of Paediatrics (AAP).
 To know parents’ familiarity with AAP guidelines, parents were asked if they heard about AAP guidelines about children’s screen use on smartphone.
 78 parents out of 83 participants responded to the question.
 The results show that a large number of parents, i.e. 75.6%, did not know about the guidelines, while the remaining 24.4% knew about the guidelines (Figure 6).
 A previous survey showed that 62.2% of US parents were aware of the AAP screen time recommendations, but only 46.1% of them could accurately specify them (Lammers et al., 2022).
 Another study showed that although 84% of UK parents placed limitations on children’s screen time, only 27% of parents followed the proper AAP guidelines (Wallace & Livingstone, 2019).
 Additionally, a study on Indian children showed that only 14.2% had screen time according to AAP guidelines (Shirley & Kumar, 2019).